apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 <br/>

 <details>
-<summary>Click to expand/collapse mapping file for version 1.0</summary>
+<summary>Click to expand/collapse the mapping file for version 1.0</summary>

 ```json
 {